What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 Characteristics of a company with a dominant green meme:

-High emphasis on social responsibility, equal rights and support for the weaker members of society
+High emphasis on social responsibility, equality and support for the vulnerable -

-Emphasizing shared values and ethics as a basis for corporate decisions.
+Emphasis on shared values and ethics as the basis for corporate decisions. -

-Flat hierarchies, lateral leadership and leadership styles based on partnership.
+Flat hierarchies, lateral leadership and partnership-based leadership styles. -

 Emphasis on holistic thinking and consideration of long-term effects.